These days, kids have easy access to hundreds of TV stations and millions of Internet

 at least 13 before they can have Google or Yahoo accounts of their own.

-sites like Facebook, Twitter, and Instagram also require kids to be at least 13 before
+like Facebook, Twitter, and Instagram also require kids to be at least 13 before they

 set up accounts of your own and check your child's pages and activity for yourself.

 Many parents also insist on knowing the passwords to their kids' accounts, although

 some parents may consider this an invasion of privacy.

 A number of programs and apps can monitor teens' social media accounts and alert

 parents to any inappropriate language or photos.
 Many software programs and apps are